 Symptoms of Element Damaging in Summing Amplifiers

-- If any resistance at the input terminal has unit gain than the summing amplifier circuit will get opens and the output will decrease to the general value through the quantity of voltage given at the input terminal which is open circuit.
+- If any resistance at the input terminal has unit gain, then the summing amplifier circuit will get opened, and the output will decrease to the general value through the quantity of voltage given at the input terminal, which is an open circuit.

-- the net output voltage will be the addition of other remaining input voltage.
+- The net output voltage will be the addition of the other remaining input voltages.

-- If the gain of the summing amplifier is nonunity then open input resistance results in the output to decrease the general value by the quantity that is equal to the multiple gain with the voltage at an input in case of an open circuit.
+- If the gain of the summing amplifier is non-unity, then open input resistance results in the output decreasing the general value by the quantity that is equal to the multiple gain with the voltage at an input in case of an open circuit.

 So friends that is a detailed post about How to Troubleshoot OP-Amp Circuits I have explained each and every parameter related to this post.
 IF you have any further query ask in the comments.
 Thanks for reading